samsad35/VQ-MAE-AudioVisual-code/README.md

 This repository contains the code associated with the following publication:
-> **A vector quantized masked autoencoder for audiovisual emotion recognition**<br> Samir Sadok, Simon Leglaive, Renaud Séguier<br>Face and gesture 2024.
+> **A vector quantized masked autoencoder for audiovisual emotion recognition**<br> Samir Sadok, Simon Leglaive, Renaud Séguier (2025)<br>Computer Vision and Image Understanding, 104362.

 If you use this code for your research, please cite the above paper.